 Download our brochure to find out more about VNSNY Hospice and Palliative Care for nursing home residents.

 New Yorkers who live alone, or who have no one local who can help as their care needs increase, may choose to receive hospice care at VNSNY’s Shirley Goodman and Himan Brown Residence.
 This eight-bed residence, located on the Upper East Side of Manhattan, provides a full range of hospice care services in a safe, serene, home-like setting.

 Download our brochure to learn more about VNSNY’s hospice residence.

 Learn more about our special programs:

 The Veterans Program from VNSNY Hospice and Palliative Care combines compassionate care and clinical best practices to provide specialized medical, spiritual, and emotional support to address the unique needs of veterans and their families.

-VNSNY Hospice and Palliative Care is proud to have achieved the We Honor Veterans Partner Level Four status, the highest level a hospice provider can achieve.
+VNSNY Hospice and Palliative Care is proud to have achieved the We Honor Veterans Partner Level Five status, the highest level a hospice provider can achieve.

 Learn more about the VNSNY Hospice and Palliative Care Program for Veterans.